FedXL/channels/README.md

 # Channel Management Project

-+ This project is a channel management system that allows you to manage multiple databases and hosts.
++ This project is a channel management system that allows you to manage multiple channels across different databases and hosts.
-+ The system uses SQLite databases and can be configured by modifying the `config.py` file.
++ It provides a centralized solution for managing data across different environments.

 ## Configuration